Studio Editor: Working with Docking, Margins and Padding

 When positioning elements, it's important to make sure they don't overlap on smaller breakpoints.
 To prevent this from happening, check out our tips below.

-If you're currently seeing unwanted overlaps between elements, watch this video tutorial to troubleshoot the issue.
+If you're currently seeing unwanted overlaps between elements, check out this troubleshooting guide.